This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-This Healthy Salmon Pasta recipe is made with fresh seared salmon, spinach, sun-dried tomatoes, seasonings, garlic, and milk.
+This Salmon Pasta recipe is made with fresh seared salmon, spinach, sun-dried tomatoes, seasonings, garlic, and milk.
 Comes together in just 30 minutes or less and is a great meal for a busy night that the whole family can enjoy.
 Serve this pasta dish as a complete meal you can easily swap the salmon for another protein.
-Loaded with flavor and very nutritious, this salmon pasta will surely satisfy your tastebuds.
+Loaded with flavor and very simple, this salmon pasta will surely satisfy your tastebuds.

 • Delicious: You will love how tasty this salmon pasta turns out.
 Creamy garlic goodness with each bite.